-[WARNING: If a personal note bores you, don’t read this.]
+[WARNING: If personal notes get you bored, don’t read this.]

 I was 11 years old boy when EPRDF took power.
 As a kid, I had a confused feeling during the time the then 'Woyane' controlled Addis on Ginbot 20.
 During the nights before, we used to listen to 'Dimtsi Woyane’, radio broadcasted by TPLF from battlefield.
 I remember the elderlies were very worried however I kind of loved the guys from what they, the Woyanes, spoke on the radio.
-In addition, my father, despite being a member of the then national guard in the Ethio-Somali border, had said he had wished ‘Derg’ to be defeated, or at least my sister had told me he had said so.
-Derg’s defeat wasn’t just my father's dream come true for me.
-He also retired and reunited with his family.
+In addition, my father, despite being a member of the then national guard in the Ethio-Somalia border, had said he doesn't care if Derg is defeated, or at least my sister had told me he had said so.
+As a child, I was looking at the opportunity of being reunited with my father when that happens.

-EPRDF took control of state owned and widely listened only radio station and preached a lot about democracy, national liberation, equal rights and so on.
+EPRDF took control of state-owned and widely listened radio station monopoly and preached a lot about democracy, national liberation, equal rights, and so on.
 It was my formative age.
 Everything I listened to was sweet and persuasive.
-In contrary, the elderlies in our neighborhood became so critical of the new regime.
+On the contrary, the elderly in our neighborhood became so critical of the new regime.
 I didn't know why but I thought it was only because it is a government that EPRDF is hated and that only because newly formed opposition political parties are not given the governing chance, that they are preferred.

 I didn't know why people became more concerned about their ethnic background.
-Discussions of the older people seemed always as if there is something to be worried.
+Discussions of the older people seemed always as if there is something to be worried about.
 I couldn't get the slightest idea of what bothered them until I turned 18 and went with my father to 'Kebele' to get an ID.
-I was asked what my 'nationality' (not citizenship) was.
-I never felt belonging to any ethnic group before.
+I was asked what my 'nationality' (not citizenship but ethnicity) was.
+I never felt like belonging to any ethnic group before.
 I turned my face toward my father who took almost a minute to respond to.
 He looked like he lost an internal battle immediately after that.
-My mother and father are from different regions and it never mattered before.
-Until now, telling the 'nationality' written on my ID is embarrassing to me.
+My mother and father are from different regions (at least by birth) and it never mattered before.
+Until now, telling the 'nationality/ethnicity written on my ID is embarrassing to me.
 I always felt it isn't representative of my identity.
 It is like I’m legally forced to feel belonged to one group and not to the rest.

-Back in the most contested election of 2005, I have supported CUD, participated in its unforgettable mass demonstration in May 2005, voted for it, protested in streets when I believed the election was rigged.
+Back in the most contested election of 2005, I have supported CUD, participated in its unforgettable mass demonstration in May 2005, voted for it, protested in the streets when I believed the election was rigged.
 But, I never thought EPRDF was collection of people who will let us pay a lot, afterwards, as people for staying in power.
-In the post 2005 election anti-government protests, the regime's forces killed my age-mate neighbor Lealem.
-The regime has made everything difficult to all of hardworking age-mates of mine in the poverty wrecked neighborhood, Ferensay Legasion.
+In the post-2005 election anti-government protests, the regime's forces killed my age-mate neighbor Lealem.
+The regime has made everything difficult to all of hardworking age-mates of mine in the poverty wrecked neighborhood, Ferensay Legation.

 Blogging has helped me think, revise my stances, rethink the sources of problems and engage in more than writing activities.
 Through blogging, I have come a long way.
 I'm a person with a developed or even maybe with a different ideology than the person who I was when I started blogging.

-My bold activities, including blogging, against the regime's officials' impunity, its failing policies and unconstitutional acts cost me a lot already.
+My bold activities, including blogging, against the regime's officials' impunity, failing policies, and unconstitutional acts, have already cost me a lot.
 Everything became personal but again, I did downplay it as if it is not personal.
-I was detained, tortured and charged with "terrorism" and held in prison for 544 days to finally get acquitted and forced to defend myself of downgraded charges of ‘inciting violence through writing’.
+I was detained, tortured, and charged with "terrorism" and held in prison for 544 days to finally get acquitted and forced to defend myself of downgraded charges of ‘inciting violence through writing’.
 The case is still on hearing in two courts: at the Federal High Court in defense of the downgraded charge and at the Supreme court with my colleagues because the Federal prosecutor appealed against our acquittal.
 To appear before two courts for a single case is against the procedural law of the country.

-Life after imprisonment couldn't be the same as before for my colleagues and myself.
-I have lost all the trust on the government's either capacity or willingness to protect its people's wellbeing.
-I have read a lot of government sponsored lies written on state-owned Addis Zemen newspaper against the Zone 9 blogging collective to which I am a co-founding member and to which we were targeted of ‘enemies of the government’.
+Life after imprisonment couldn't be the same as before for my colleagues and me.
+I have lost all the trust in the government's either capacity or willingness to protect its people's wellbeing.
+I have read a lot of government-sponsored lies written on state-owned Addis Zemen newspaper against the Zone 9 blogging collective to which I am a co-founding member and to which we were targeted as ‘enemies of the government’.
 My friends and I are living a tragedy.
-We can't be anywhere we want for we don't have the luxury of being considered commoners, but dissidents from whom the government is looking a mistake to throw back to jail.
+We can't be anywhere we want for we don't have the luxury of being considered commoners, but dissidents from whom the government is looking a mistake to throwback to jail.